xPoke-glitch/Tile-Map-Tool/README.md

 The tool is a level editor for tile based maps.

 There is a grid that displays the current grid in the scene and a square pointer that you can move.
-The pointer display where you will place the tile in the grid.
+The pointer displays where you will place the tile in the grid.

 You can choose which Tile to place from the dropdown menu, each tile has a different color grid.